DRINKING TO HEALTH

 “Everybody just talks about how it makes them feel so good,” Green said.
 “I think people like it because you are drinking kale and spinach, but you can’t taste them.”

-Hello!
-I could have sworn I’ve visited this web site before but after looking at a few of the articles I realized it’s new to me.
-Regardless, I’m definitely pleased I came across it and I’ll be bookmarking it and checking back regularly.
+10. Hey!
+I could have sworn I’ve been to this website before but after browsing through some of the post I realized it’s new to me.
+Anyways, I’m definitely glad I found it and I’ll be bookmarking and checking back frequently!